leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 The customer service experience can make or break the entire fulfillment experience.

-White-glove carriers deliver impeccable customer service throughout the customer journey in order to give a pleasurable customer experience.
+White-glove carriers deliver impeccable customer service throughout the customer journey to give a pleasurable customer experience.

 Dedicated teams that work effectively with clients, are aware of any particular delivery instructions and can arrange custom deliveries.